cyberbotics/webots-doc/guide/web-animation.md

 ### Limitations

-The animation file is containing only modifications over the `Transform.translation`, `Transform.rotation` and `LED.color` fields.
+The animation file contains only modifications over the `Transform.translation`, `Transform.rotation` and `LED.color` fields.
 The other VRML fields are not recorded in the animation file.
 Node insertion or deletion are also not recorded in the animation file.